ACAB - Harassment

 Harassment of students by other students, employees, vendors and other 3rd parties will not be tolerated in the Hopkinton Public Schools.
 The alleged harassment must involve conduct that occurred within the school's own program or activity, such as whether the harassment occurred at a location or under circumstances where the school owned, or substantially controlled the premises, exercised oversight, supervision or discipline over the location or participants, or funded, sponsored, promoted or endorsed the event where the alleged harassment occurred, against a person in the United States.
 This policy is in effect while students are on school grounds, School District property or property within the jurisdiction of the School District, school buses, or attending or engaging in school sponsored activities.

-Harassment prohibited by the District includes, but is not limited to, harassment on the basis of race, sex, gender identity, creed, color, national origin, sexual orientation, religion, marital status, disability or ability, ancestry, athletic performance, homelessness, socioeconomic status, pregnancy or pregnancy related condition, proficiency in English language or academic performance.
+Harassment prohibited by the District includes, but is not limited to, harassment on the basis of race, traits historically associated with race, traits historically associated with race, sex, gender identity, creed, color, national origin, sexual orientation, religion, marital status, disability or ability, ancestry, athletic performance, homelessness, socioeconomic status, pregnancy or pregnancy related condition, proficiency in English language or academic performance.
 Students whose behavior is found to be in violation of this policy will be subject to disciplinary action up to and including suspension or expulsion pursuant to disciplinary codes.

 Employees who have been found to violate this policy will be subject to discipline up to and including, termination of employment, subject to contractual disciplinary obligations.